daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 4: Life Lessons
 * Tier 4: Greater Skill With Defense
 * Tier 5: Greater Enhanced Potential
-* Tier 6 Drawing on Life’s Experiences or Quick Wits
+* Tier 6 Drawing on Life's Experiences or Quick Wits

 **GM Intrusions:** New situations are confounding and stressful.
 Past actions (or inactions) come back to haunt the character.